rbandooni/class-18/README.md

-# Class 10
+# Class 11

-This repository contains the starter code for class 10 and the subsequent homework.
+This repository contains the starter code for class 11 and the subsequent homework.

-## linear algebra

-In the `linear_algebra` directory, there is by now a good collection of vector / matrix computations.
+It is up to you whether you want to use `struct vector` or do the work using native C arrays.
+In the former case, you can add your averaging and integration examples in `linear_algebra`, otherwise, you can create a new directory and work there.